Tools to reduce stress and improve wellbeing for your whole family.

 Please see research studies references at the bottom of the page.

 Fill in the registration form at the bottom of this page.

 What we offer

-Over 40 years of research demonstrates that participants can experience real and lasting changes from MBSR courses.
-This course – specifically for caregivers of individuals with ASD – is run by Jan Haworth, a parent of a child with ASD and a Certified MBSR teacher.
+Over 40 years of research demonstrates that participants can experience real and lasting changes from Mindfulness Based Stress Reduction courses.
+This course – specifically for caregivers of individuals with Autism and ADHD – is run by Hannah Saulbrey Ross, a counsellor, parent of a child with Autism and ADHD and a Registered MBSR teacher.
 The aims of the course are to:

 Take better care of yourself and bounce back quicker.

 A lasting decrease in symptoms associated with depression, anxiety, and chronic stress.